Home » Furniture Makeover » Hexagon Side Table Decoupaged

-This post is jam packed with some of my BEST DIY tips!!
+This post is jam-packed with some of my BEST DIY tips!!

 Thrift Store Hexagon Side Table

-Yep, this is what a $2 vintage hexagon side table looks like.
+This is what a $2 vintage hexagon side table looks like.

 Tip #1 Don’t pass up an ugly (cheap) side table.